 7. The peritoneum is identified and incised using the Metzenbaum scissors, thus allowing entry into the abdomen.

 8. The forefinger or a right-angle clamp is placed into the peritoneal cavity and then retracted upwards.

 9. Bovie cautery is used to open the peritoneal cavity cephalad (toward the head) and caudally (toward the feet).

-10. An abdominal wall retractor such as a Balfour or Bookwalter is placed if needed to increase exposure.
+10. An abdominal wall retractor such as a Balfour or Bookwalter is placed if needed to increase exposure for jejunostomy placement.

 11. The small bowel is traced proximally (toward the head) until the ligament of Treitz marking the juncture between the duodenum and the jejunum is located.

 12. Approximately 30 cm is measured from the ligament of Treitz for optimal placement of the enterostomy (entry site in the jejunum where the tube is placed.)